first year students

 first years

-In Design, we’re a group of close-knit makers from all backgrounds.
+In Design, we’re a like-minded, close-knit group of makers from all backgrounds with broad interests.

 UI/UX designers, product designers, environment designers, graphic/communication designers, illustrators, biomedical designers, animators, fashion designers, and artists all housed under one department.